maxkhang/maxkhang.github.io/index.md

 Hey, welcome to my den!

-I am no one but a guy who has a little bit of experience in coding, here to make your life a bit easier.
+I'm Khang (Macheven is my nickname), no one but a guy with a little bit of experience in coding, here to make your life a bit easier.

-On this site, you'll find a lot about C++, programming tips and concepts.
+You'll find much about C++, programming tips and concepts on this site.
-You might come accross posts about airplanes and aviation, because I love them so much. {:>}
+You might find posts about airplanes and aviation because I love them so much. {:>}

-Hope my blogs can make your coding journey a bit easier.
+I hope my blogs make your coding journey easier.
 Grab a water and join me!